lhr-solar/UTSVT-KiCadLibraries/README.md

 11. After the Pull Request is merged, update the submodule in your PCB repository through `git submodule update`.

 # Standard Constraints for Laying out Board
-When manufacturing a PCB, there are constraints that are given to us by the manufacturer based on how precise their manufacturing equipment is.
+When manufacturing a PCB, there are constraints that are given to us by the manufacturer based on how precise their manufacturing equipment is. [**JLCPCB Manufacturing Capabilities**](https://jlcpcb.com/capabilities/Eagle%20PCB%20to%20gerber%20files)
 When creating the layout of your board, select
 `File` -> `Board Setup` -> `Constraints` and set them to the following values:
 * Minimum Clearance (2 layer): .127mm
 * Minimum Track Width (2 layer): .127mm